What is the Giller Prize?

 The idea is that members of the Shadow Giller jury read all the books on the longlist and determine their own winner in advance of the real announcement.

-This year there are four of us on the Shadow Giller jury: Kevin, Toronto-based journalist Alison Gzowski, USA-based blogger Trevor from The Mookse and the Gripes, and myself.
+In 2011, there were four of us on the Shadow Giller jury.
+For 2012, the jury remains unchanged.
+It comprises chair Kevin, Toronto-based journalist Alison Gzowski, USA-based blogger Trevor from The Mookse and the Gripes, and myself.

 You can read more about how the Shadow Giller works over at Kevin's blog.

 What are the key dates?

 (The shortlist comprised: 419 by Will Ferguson, Inside by Alix Ohlin, The Imposter Bride by Nancy Richler, Ru by Kim Thúy and Whirl Away by Russell Wangersky)

 The Shadow Giller Prize jury will name its winner on October 29, 2012.

 (We selected The Imposter Bride by Nancy Richler — KevinfromCanada's announcement)

 The "real" Giller Prize will be named on October 30, 2012.

 (The winner was 419 by Will Ferguson — KevinfromCanada's announcement)